syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/virtualization.md

 # Virtualization in File Manager Component

-File Manager's UI virtualization allows you for the dynamic loading of a large number of directories and files in both the details and largeicons views without degrading its performance.
+File Manager's UI virtualization allows you for the dynamic loading of a large number of directories and files in both the detailsView and largeIconsView without degrading its performance.

 ## Enable Virtualization

 The virtualization of the File Manager component is based on the height and width of the viewport.
-The items will be loaded in both largeIconsViewSettings and detailsViewSettings based on the viewport size.
+The items will be loaded in both [largeIconsView](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.FileManager.FileManager.html#Syncfusion_EJ2_FileManager_FileManager_View) and [detailsView](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.FileManager.FileManagerDetailsViewSettings.html) based on the viewport size.

 In order to enable `virtualization`, you must set the [EnableVirtualization](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.FileManager.FileManager.html#Syncfusion_EJ2_FileManager_FileManager_EnableVirtualization) property to true.